marselester/flask-api-utils/README.rst

 ===============
-Flask API Utils
+Flask-API-Utils
 ===============

 .. image:: https://travis-ci.org/marselester/flask-api-utils.png
    :target: https://travis-ci.org/marselester/flask-api-utils

 Flask-API-Utils helps you to create APIs.
 It makes responses in appropriate formats, e.g., JSON.
-All you need to do is to return dict from your views.
+All you need to do is to return dictionary from your views.
 Another useful feature is an authentication.
-The library supports Hawk_ HTTP authentication scheme and `Flask-Login`_.
+The library supports Hawk_ HTTP authentication scheme and `Flask-Login`_ extension.

 "Accept" Header based Response
 ------------------------------

-It tries to follow RFC 2616, **Accept** request-header.
+**ResponsiveFlask** tends to make responses based on **Accept** request-header (RFC 2616).
+If a view function does not return a dictionary, then response will be processed as usual.
+Here is an example.

 .. code-block:: python